 The right headset over your ears can turn your video game session from a mere distraction to an unforgettable experience.
-Now, after spending a lot of money on buying all the large components that make up your gaming station, the temptation could easily go cheap with the headphones and save a few coins.
+Now, after spending a lot of money on buying all the large components that make up your gaming station, the temptation could easily be to go cheap with the headphones and save yourself some cash.

-But here’s the thing: poor headphones actually subtract from the gaming experience rather than add to it.
-They can play the game’s sound alright, but they can never recreate the experience going on on the screen the way that modern gaming headsets can.
+But here’s the thing: poor headphones actually detract from the gaming experience rather than add to it.
+They can play the game’s sound alright, but they can never recreate the experience happening on the screen the way that modern gaming headsets can.

 Even if you own a great set of speakers or your gaming TV comes with a great set of speakers, a proper headphone set would still be useful to have, even if just for the sake of playing the games you love during the early hours of the morning without waking others.